Automattic/jetpack/extensions/README.md

 1. Use the [Jetpack Docker environment](https://github.com/Automattic/jetpack/tree/master/docker#readme).
 1. Start a new branch.
 1. Add your new extension's source files to the extensions/blocks directory.
-And add your extensions's slug the appropriate array in `extensions/index.json`.
+And add your extensions's slug the beta array in `extensions/index.json`.
+By keeping your extension in beta array, it's safe to do small PRs and merge frequently.
 1. Or modify existing extensions in the same folder.
 1. Run `yarn build-extensions [--watch]` to compile your changes.
-1. Now test your changes in your docker environment's wp-admin.
+1. Now test your changes in your Docker environment's wp-admin.
 1. Open a PR, and a WordPress.com diff will be automatically generated with your changes.
 1. Test the WordPress.com diff
 1. Once the code works well in both environments and has been approved by a Jetpack crew member, you can merge your branch!
+1. When your block is ready to be shipped, move your extensions's slug from beta to production array in `extensions/index.json`

 ### Beta Extensions
 Generally, all new extensions should start out as beta.

 - Before you develop, remember to add your extension's slug to the beta array in `extensions/index.json`.
-- Ensure that, in you docker environment, the `JETPACK_BETA_BLOCKS` constant is set to `true`
+- Ensure that, in you Docker environment, the `JETPACK_BETA_BLOCKS` constant is set to `true`
 - In the WordPress.com environment, a12s will be able to see beta extensions with no further configuration
 - Once you've successfully beta tested your new extension, you can open new PR to make your extension live!
 - Simply move the extension's slug out of the beta array and into the production array in `extensions/index.json`.